Quantum theory from questions: Reconstruction

-This requirement implies that, henceforth, we may equivalently represent each $Q\in\cq_N$ uniquely as a $1$ \texttt{bit} question vector $\vec{q}=\vec{r}_Q$.
-We note that $\neg Q\in\cq_N$ iff $Q\in\cq_N$ and that $\neg Q$ will be described by a distinct question vector.
+Among other things, operationally this means that every $Q\in\cq_N$ is in one-to-one correspondence with a {unique} $1$ \texttt{bit} state $\vec{r}_Q\in\Sigma_N$ which represents the truth value $Q=$ `yes' and which does not represent the truth value `yes' for any other question in $\cq_N$.
+This state $\vec{r}_Q$ encodes the situation that $O$ has asked {\it only} the single question $Q$ to $S$ in the state of no information $\vec{r}=\vec{0}$ and received a `yes' answer (i.e., $\vec{r}_Q$ is the updated state after receiving $Q=$`yes' relative to $\vec{r}=\vec{0}$).
 For $N=1$ each question in $\cq_N$ will therefore be described by the {\it pure} state in which it is answered with `yes', while for $N>1$ each question is represented by the {\it mixed} state in which it is answered with `yes' by $S$.
+We also note that $\neg Q\in\cq_N$ iff $Q\in\cq_N$ and that $\neg Q$ will be described by a distinct question vector.

 Thus, the full set of legitimate $1$ \texttt{bit} question vectors, corresponding to $\cq_N$, coincides with a subset of the $1$ \texttt{bit} quantum states in $\Sigma_N$.
-Notice that not every Bloch vector of length $1$ \texttt{bit} represents a legal state in $\Sigma_N$ for $N>1$.
+Firstly, notice that not every Bloch vector of length $1$ \texttt{bit} represents a legal state in $\Sigma_N$ for $N>1$.
 For instance, consider $N=2$ qubits and the vector $\vec{r}_{\rm ill}=\f{1}{\sqrt{2}}(1,1,0,\ldots,0)$ which naively could be interpreted as $O$ having half a \texttt{bit} of information about each of $Q_{x_1}$ and $Q_{x_2}$.
 But this would specify the probabilities that $O$ receives `yes' answers to the latter two questions as $y_{x_1}=y_{x_2}=(r_{x_1}+1)/2=(1+1/\sqrt{2})/2>0.85$.
 In this case it is impossible that the probability $y_{xx}$ that $Q_{xx}$ gives `yes' is $1/2$.
 Accordingly, $r_{xx}$ must be larger than $0$ and $\vec{r}_{\rm ill}$ is an illegal state.
-In fact, one can convince oneself that $\vec{r}_{\rm ill}$ is {\it not} a convex combination of pure states and that this Bloch vector would produce a non-positive density matrix.\footnote{It must hold $r_{xx}\geq\sqrt{2}-1$ in order for the state to be positive.} We conclude that, at least for $N>1$, not all vectors of length $1$ \texttt{bit} can correspond to questions in $\cq_N$.
+In fact, one can convince oneself that $\vec{r}_{\rm ill}$ is {\it not} a convex combination of pure states and that this Bloch vector would produce a non-positive density matrix.\footnote{It must hold $r_{xx}\geq\sqrt{2}-1$ in order for the state to be positive.} We conclude that, for $N>1$, not all vectors of length $1$ \texttt{bit} can correspond to questions in $\cq_N$.

-Before we are able to say more about the structure of $\cq_N$, we need to derive how to compute the probability for the `yes'-outcome of any question in any legal state.